tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Finished the entire Making Your First Phaser 3 Game tutorial at Phaser.io and created my very first platform game!
 It has arcade physics, keeps score, and even has obstacles to avoid!

 **Thoughts:** This is pretty amazing that I can create a simple game like this so quickly!
 It was relatively straight-forward and also very rewarding because I'm able to see results with just a few lines of code.
 Excited to learn more about this!

+### Day 10: November 7, 2018

+**Today's Progress:** Started a tutorial on "How to Create a Turn-Based RPG" at Zenva Academy.

+**Thoughts:** Got so many ideas swirling in my mind right now - hopefully this type of game isn't too difficult to set up!
+I didn't get much done though because I started way too late in the evening.
+Need to make time for this either in the morning or immediately after work to avoid being too tired to focus.